 Again, THANK YOU!
 I can’t adequately express in words how much this means to my family.
 We were so fortunate to have my Grandmother with us for 100 years, and her absence is felt by all.
 Having a daily reminder in the rendering of her beloved flowers means a great deal.
 You have such exquisite skill!!!

 Please, PLEASE, feel free to use the story to express how much your artistry has touched our family.
 I understand that it’s such a little thing for us to do to show you our gratitude, and we are all more than happy to be a testament to your skill in healing and remembrance.

 Art is so much more than just paint on a canvas.
-It’s why I love being a fine arts painter and healer.
-There are so many dimensions and layers to art.
-Following your calling isn’t always the easy thing to do, but it is so rewarding and it is stories like this that fills me up and truly reminds me what I love doing.
+Following my calling isn’t always the easy thing to do, but it is so rewarding and it is stories like this that fills me up and truly reminds me what I love doing.